-The Deputy DSLs for Uppingham School Enterprises and Uppingham School Sports Centre are there to deal with any safeguarding concerns that may arise in the course of its activities, and to ensure effective liaison with the wider School safeguarding team.
+The Deputy DSL for Uppingham School Enterprises is there to deal with any safeguarding concerns that may arise in the course of its activities, and to ensure effective liaison with the wider School safeguarding team.

-11. External Organisations Using School Facilities
+12. External Organisations Using School Facilities

-External organisations using School facilities for activities that include children (whether for hire or on a pro bono basis) are required by Uppingham School Enterprises to confirm that they have their own Child Protection policy in place as part of their conditions of hire and that they abide by the guidance given in Keeping Children Safe in Out of School Settings.
+External organisations using School facilities for activities that include children (whether for hire or on a pro bono basis) are required by Uppingham School Enterprises to confirm that they have their own Child Protection policy in place as part of their conditions of hire and that they abide by the guidance given in After-school clubs, community activities and tuition: safeguarding guidance for providers (DfE, 2023).